drc-development/FirstHelloWorldFrameworkApp2/README.md

-# FirstHelloWorldFrameworkApp1
+# FirstHelloWorldFrameworkApp2

-## JustMacApps FirstHelloWorldFrameworkApp1 App
+## JustMacApps FirstHelloWorldFrameworkApp2 App

-This is a App to test a 'local' FirstHelloWorldFramework1...
+This is a App to test a 'GitHub' FirstHelloWorldFramework1...

 ## Beta